waterflow80/Carry-look-ahead-adder-HPC/README.md

 **P = x + y** (x OR y): Propagate of a block of 1-bit (Can also work with x XOR y)

 **G = x . y** (x AND y): Genreate of a block of 1-bit

+## Finally
+If you find it useful, please consider giving it a star :)